zdavatz/amiko_wx/doc/ywesee_world_history.md

 # Public Domain Pharmaceutical Information in Switzerland
 ### Introduction to the ywesee world: political and technical background

-- Source of information: Zeno Davatz
+- Source of information: Legal court documents, Zeno Davatz, Wikipedia
 - Edited by Alex Bettarini, Zeno Davatz, see git log.